Taping is a great way of relieving symptoms of patellofemoral pain by helping to control the position of the patella (kneecap).

-We recommend seeking professional advice before attempting any self treatment.
-For this taping to be affective it is important to understand how the patella needs to be adjusted.
+For this taping to be effective it is important to understand how the patella needs to be adjusted.
 It can be tilted, rotated and glided sideways and sometimes trail and error is necessary.